-- Behaviour patterns (public holidays, weekends, weather) - Storage (filling of or usage from water tanks) - Uncertainty in measurements

-The second method is to consider the uncertainty of the meters themselves.
-Given the NMI R 49-1 Water meters for cold potable water and hot water requirements for meter accuracy, class 1 water meters are required to have an accuracy of 1% at the upper flow rate zone while class 2 water meters have a 2% requirement (increasing for temperature ranges above 30 °C. Using these 2 methods result in uncertainties for each of the 60- and 85-day periods.

-For the first method (95% confidence interval) this is 9 and 13ML respectively.
-It is emphasised that this includes uncertainty derived from real-life usage by customers and the network operation and hence and is not reflective of the measurements alone.
-For the second method (class 1 meter, 1% uncertainty, calculated on typical usage per meter) it is 2 and 3ML respectively.
+- Behaviour patterns (public holidays, weekends, weather) - Storage (filling of or usage from water tanks) - · Uncertainty in measurements class 1 water meters are required to have an accuracy of 1% at the upper flow rate zone while class 2 water meters have a 2% requirement (increasing for temperature ranges above 30 °C. Using these 2 methods result in uncertainties for each of the 60- and 120-day periods.
+For the first method (95% confidence interval) this is 9 and 18ML respectively.
+For the second method (class 1 meter, 1% uncertainty, calculated on typical usage per meter) it is 2 and 4ML respectively.
 As the second method would be a component of the first method, this aligns.
 It is also noted that the size of this error does depend on the error being consistent (i.e. a bias) for all meters.
-To clarify this, all meters would need to have a (co-incidental) bias in a positive or negative direction depending on whether they were inflows or outflows to the area to achieve the largest uncertainty.